-Just upload the images, and the tool will reduce its size.
+Just upload the images, and the tool will reduce their size.
 If you feel that the size is still large, then reupload the compressed picture in the tool.

 Another way to optimize WordPress images is by using photo editing software.

-You can change the image’s dimensions, remove layers to make the image lightweight, and export the image in different file formats (like PNG or JPEG) to further lower the image size.
+You can change an image’s dimensions, remove layers to make the image lightweight, and export the image in different file formats (like PNG or JPEG) to further lower the image size.

 4. Speed Up Your Website Load Time with a CDN

-Using a content delivery network or CDN, you can speed up a WordPress website and make sure it loads in an instant for visitors, no matter where they’re located.
+Using a CDN (content deliver network), you can speed up a WordPress website and make sure it loads in an instant for visitors, no matter where they’re located.

 The location of your web hosting server and the location of your visitor can impact your website speed.

 For example, let’s say that a visitor located in New Zealand visits your website, but your website is hosted on a server that’s in the United States.
 The visitor will experience slow loading time compared to someone who’s based in the United States.

 But a CDN service for WordPress solves this issue.
 It’s a network of servers located in different locations, which cache static content of your website like images, fonts, and stylesheets.